mlpack/mlpack/doc/user/core/transforms/signal_processing.md

    * `numCoeffs` must be less than or equal to `numMelFilters`.
-The DCT compresses `numMelFilters` log-mel energies down to `numCoeffs` cepstral coefficients, it cannot produce more coefficients than there are input values.
+The DCT compresses `numMelFilters` log-mel energies down to `numCoeffs` cepstral coefficients; it cannot produce more coefficients than there are input values.

 MFCC is computed using the following steps.
 The figure below shows the application of MFCC to a 440 Hz sine wave signal.